gilescope/book-exploring-async-basics/src/5_strategies_for_handling_io.md

 Another common way of handling this is green threads.
 Languages like GO uses this to great success.
 In many ways this is similar to what the OS does but the runtime can be better adjusted and suited to your specific needs.

-Pros:
+**Pros:**

 - Simple to use, your code will look like it does when using OS threas
 - Reasonably performant
 - Abundant memory usage is less of a problem

-Cons:
+- You are in full control over how threads are scheduled and if you want you can prioritize them differently.

+**Cons:**

 - You need a runtime, and by having that you are duplicating part of the work the OS already does.
-The rundime will have a cost.
+The runtime will have a cost which in some cases can be substantial.
 - Can be difficult to implement in a flexible way to handle a wide set of tasks

 ## 3. Poll based event loops supported by the OS